Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Aug13, didn't expect OpenAI just apply 10 patents in 2023, but those could built the foundation of AI infrastructure.
+But we need to learn

 Aug12,